 When checking your Level 1 eligibility, if you find that you are ineligible due to having owned a horse that earned an Open superior or placed at the AQHA World Championship Show, and you are not the point earner nor were you the AQHA World Show exhibitor, please contact AQHA regarding your Level 1 eligibility.

-To compete in a Novice class you must hold a Novice amateur or Novice youth membership card.
-The great part is that you can complete the application at any time, even at the show!
+To compete in a Level 1 class, you must have a current Level 1 application on file with AQHA; applications must be completed on the annual basis.
+The great part is that you can complete the Level 1 application at any time, even at the show!

-Once you have pointed out of Novice, based on all Novice points you have earned in that particular class in the past three years, you may move on to Intermediate- or Open-level competition.
-And don’t forget: Novice competitors have the option to show up a level, or two, at any time.
+Once you have pointed out of Level 1, based on all points you have earned, excluding Rookie points, in that particular class in the past three years, as well as lifetime awards and accomplishments, you may move on to Levels 2 and 3 of competition.
+And don’t forget: Level 1 competitors have the option to show up a level, or two, at any time.

 Showing a Leased Horse

 Level 1 competitors may compete with a horse that he or she does not own.

 For example, Level 1 allows you to try out a horse you are thinking about buying.
 AQHA rules allow a Level 1 competitor to show a horse in a Level 1 class with the owner and his or her immediate family still retaining the ability to show the horse in any class other than the same class as the Level 1 exhibitor.